zulip/zulip/docs/production/email.md

 * If attempting to send an email throws an exception, a traceback should be in `/var/log/zulip/errors.log`, along with any other exceptions Zulip encounters.

+* If your SMTP provider uses SSL on port 465 (and not TLS on port 587), it is not enough to change the EMAIL_PORT in `/etc/zulip/settings.py`.
+Additionally, you must change the directive "EMAIL_USE_TLS = True", and instead use a directive "EMAIL_USE_SSL = True".

 * Zulip's email sending configuration is based on the standard Django [SMTP backend](https://docs.djangoproject.com/en/2.0/topics/email/#smtp-backend)